 Chapter 44 – Flamenco

 As Saturday evening drew nearer, the more nervous I became.
 Would the Flamenco group turn up on time?
 When Jeff and Bill arrived with twelve inspection trippers just after seven, they still hadn’t arrived.
-We always served our meals early to suit English bio rhythms so at seven thirty we wheeled out the fish and chips and let our first Flamenco evening begin.
+We always served our meals early to suit English bio rhythms, so at seven thirty we wheeled out the fish and chips and let our first Flamenco evening begin.

 Thankfully, Mickey Jingles had offered to play during the meal.
 We let him stay free of charge in return for strumming his guitar quietly during dinner.
 He was a slender man of gypsy descent in his late twenties with a chiselled face, brown eyes, and long curly hair.
 He had been walking between the tables playing well-known Spanish numbers to the many couples sharing a romantic evening over their beautifully presented fish and chips.
 He finished up at the bar, bowed, and walked out through the patio to appreciative applause.